 Indian River Boat Tour

-The boat tour along the beautifully located Indian River should definitely be on your itinerary.
-Locals waiting by the bridge on the coastal road between Portsmouth and Picard will row you along the river in colourfully painted boats, pointing out various species of local flora and birdlife.
+The boat tour along the beautiful Indian River was our favourite thing to do in town.
+There are some locals hanging around the bridge on the coastal road between Portsmouth and Picard, who will row you along the river in colourfully painted boats.

-It’s a pleasant way to experience the splendid natural surroundings and the river is a very atmospheric place, at times overhung by coconut palms at others hemmed in by bloodroot mangroves populated with scuttling crabs.
+It’s the best (and really the only) way to experience this cool area and the river is a very atmospheric place, which is at times overhung by coconut palms, but at others hemmed in by bloodroot mangroves, which create a somewhat eerie half-light.

 Cabrits National Park and Fort Shirley